MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Debuggers.md

 test.ps1:13  "Done $scriptName"
 ```

-Because we are on the last statement in the script, the Step, StepOut, and
+Because we're on the last statement in the script, the Step, StepOut, and
 Continue commands have the same effect.
 In this case, use StepOut (o).

 ```powershell